jahvon/flow/docs/cli/flow_exec.md

 ## flow exec

-Execute a flow by ID.
+Execute any executable by reference.

 ### Synopsis